- Course: Beverage

 Yes, Protein which is necessary for developing muscle, is abundant in soy milk.
 It’s also a wonderful substitute for vegans and those who are lactose intolerant.
 It is high in healthful fats like omega-3 fatty acids and can be used in recipes in place of cow’s milk.

 There are many other milk choices here if you are not a fan of soy.
-Please give the Quinoa Milk a try or the Amond Milk which is another favorite.
+Please give the Quinoa Milk a try or the Almond Milk which is another favorite.

 Ingredients